 On February 26, 2018, the Hearing Panel received an Agreed Statement of Facts as an exhibit.

 Presenting Counsel, Mr. Owen Rees, and Responding Counsel, Mr. Sandler, put forward a joint position that a finding of misconduct should be made on one allegation: Her Worship failed to know and maintain competence in the law, and imposed a sentence not permitted by law; the legal errors made by Her Worship cumulatively amount to misconduct.
 Counsel submitted that the other allegations should be dismissed.

 Counsel jointly submitted that the appropriate disposition is a reprimand and further education.

 The Hearing Panel was of the view that the Agreed Statement of Facts should be accompanied by the court transcripts referenced in it.
-The Panel ordered that counsel are to provide the transcripts to the Hearing Panel and the matter is scheduled to return on March 19 when the Panel will provide its view on whether it accepts the position set out in the Agreed Statement of Facts.
-The Panel said after its review of the transcripts, it may seek further submissions from counsel.
-The Panel also indicated that there is a possibility of a written decision in advance of March 19th if no further submissions are required.
+Panel ordered that counsel provide the transcripts to the Hearing Panel and the matter was scheduled to return on March 19.

 On January 8, 2018, the Hearing Panel granted a motion in writing brought by Presenting Counsel with the consent of Mr. Sandler, counsel for Her Worship Romagnoli, requesting an additional date to file an Agreed Statement of Facts and to make a joint submission addressing the findings with respect to the allegations of misconduct and the disposition that should be imposed under section 11.1(10) of the Justices of the Peace Act.